-The investment and advisory team employed by the Manager employ substantial expertise in identifying strong businesses which utilise technology to meet the requirements of new markets and disrupt current operating models.
-Since inception, the Manager has made a number of investments in technology, software and a number of artificial intelligence (AI) businesses, to improve outcomes for companies involved in employee management, radiology, personal finance, energy retailing, cybersecurity, quantum computing, digital healthcare, clinical trial technology, micro-mobility and business banking in the serverless computing environment.
+The investment and advisory team employed by the Manager employs substantial expertise to identify businesses which are well-positioned to utilise technology to meet the requirements of new markets and disrupt current operating models.
+Since inception, the Manager has made investments in technology, software and a number of artificial intelligence (AI) businesses to improve outcomes for companies involved in employee management, radiology, personal finance, energy retailing, cybersecurity, quantum computing, digital healthcare, clinical trial technology, micro-mobility and business banking in the serverless computing environment.

-We thank you for your support and look forward to updating you on the progress of the Fund through the 2021 financial year.
-Whilst it is still relatively early in the investment cycle for the Fund, we are pleased with the progress of the Manager in relation to investing Fund capital and are confident the Fund will play an instrumental part in assisting new businesses with innovative products and services to transform and improve marketplaces.
+We thank you for your support and look forward to updating you on the progress of the Fund through the 2022 financial year.
+The progress of the Manager in relation to investing Fund capital has been well-considered and strategic and we are very pleased with the capital deployment rate and strong returns achieved by SPFII and the Fund to date.